Bernie Sanders Officially Back On The Campaign Trail With Raucous Rally In Iowa

-Supporters of Sen. Bernie Sanders (I-VT.) were rapturous to see their candidate officially back on the campaign trail on Thursday, headlining a raucous campaign stop in Council Bluffs, Iowa, a key stop for candidates in an early primary state.
+Supporters of Sen. Bernie Sanders (I-Vermont) were rapturous to see their candidate officially back on the campaign trail on Thursday, headlining a raucous campaign stop in Council Bluffs, Iowa, a key stop for candidates in an early primary state.
 According to CNN, the self-professed social democrat’s message resonated just as profoundly with his first major campaign stop audience of 2020 as it did in 2016.

 As in 2016, Sanders played to his strengths: remedying economic anxiety and empowering people over Wall Street.
 But he also laid out some newer, more ambitious plans, such as universal healthcare for all, creating a universal pre-kindergarten program, and a federal-level $15 minimum wage.